‘Minecraft games’ is a sandbox video game that was designed by Marcus “Notch” Persson in the Java programming language.

 After several trial versions of the game, it was first made public in May 2009, before its full release in November 2011 with Notch stepping in, with Jens and Bergensten taking over development.

 The ‘Minecraft games’ have been ported to several other platforms and are the best-selling video game ever, with over 238 million copies sold and over 164 million monthly active users as of October 2023.

 The game was featured and published by Mojang Studios in mid-2013.

-To play the Minecraft games, players explore a blocky, procedurally generated 3D world with nearly infinite terrain, in addition to discovering and crafting tools, such as raw materials, objects, structures, earthquakes, and simple machines can build.
+To play Minecraft games, players explore a blocky, procedurally generated 3D world with nearly infinite terrain, in addition to discovering and crafting tools, such as raw materials, objects, structures, and simple machines that can be built.

 |Designer||Markus Persson, Jens Bergensten|

 |Artist||Markus Toivonen, Jasper Boerstra|

 Based on the Minecraft game mode, players can fight computer-controlled mobs, as well as cooperate with other players in the same world.
 Here are the most popular Minecraft Building ideas for you.

 Minecraft is a game loved by many and one of the greatest video games of all time.
 Merchandise social media, adaptations, parodies, and the annual Minnecon conventions played a big part in popularizing the game.

 It has also been used to teach chemistry, computer-aided design, and computer science in educational environments.
 In 2014, Mojang and the Minecraft game intellectual quality were purchased by Microsoft for US$2.5 billion.